 A couple of years ago I wrote a poem on the wonder of creation, All the Time in the World, and another on Creationtide, Saving the Earth.
 In that second poem I touched on a problem I have with our attitude to Creationtide; the following is not truly a poem, more a succession of thoughts:

 they differ in degree

-to different people, to you, to me:
+to different people,

 world peace, poverty, politics,